ryganzk/TxtToSmd/README.md

 The application allows you to create a new smd file from scratch, or replace an existing one with the specified text document.
 Currently replacing an existing document will guarantee better results, as there are still hex bytes whos function is unknown and cannot be replicated at this time.

+All you have to do is bring the installer, the designated text file, and the designated smd file if performing a replace.
+From there open the python script and follow the instructions.
+When the console prints out "Complete!" your smd file has successfuly been generated/updated.

+This guide will not cover how to extract or import smd files from an EoS rom, however I would highly recommend checking out Tinke, a tool specifically made for that purpose

 # Commands

 There's quite a decent amount of commands, so here's a list of ones I can see being commonly used.
 For the ones not specified, check out [psy_commando's documentation on the smd file format](https://projectpokemon.org/docs/mystery-dungeon-nds/dse-smdl-format-r13/#Trk_Chunk), as all of the commands are found here.